awslabs/graphstorm/docs/source/gs-processing/usage/emr.rst

     ]
     }

-Launch an EMR cluster with GSProcessing step
+Launch an AWS EMR cluster with GSProcessing step
 --------------------------------------------

 Once our roles are set up, that is we have an EMR EC2 instance role,